Steph Catley: Melbourne City (loan), 2018–20

 After undergoing minor knee surgery in October 2018 to fix a lingering issue, Catley returned to Australia and played for Melbourne City in the 2018–19 W-League season.
 She made seven appearances and scored one goal.
 Melbourne City dropped for the first time to a fifth-place finish during the regular season.
 Catley was named to the 2018–19 W-League Team of the Season by the PFA for the third consecutive time.

 Catley returned to Melbourne City for the 2019–20 season and started in every match.
 Melbourne City won the premiership after finishing first in the regular season with an undefeated record.
 During the 2020 W-League Grand Final, Catley scored the game-winning goal against Sydney FC in the team's 1–0 win.
 The win marked the fourth championship in five years for the club and Catley was named Player of the Match.
 Following the season, Catley was named to the 2019–20 W-League Team of the Season by the PFA for the fourth consecutive time.
 She was also named PFA Women's Footballer of the Year.

-Catley in action with Arsenal at the Emirates Stadium in October 2023.
+Catley delivering a corner kick for Arsenal at the Emirates Stadium in October 2023.